GLD5000/GLD-ColourTheory/README.md

 # GLD Colourmatic 5000
+### A colour palette generator for web developers.

+Want to generate thousands of colour combinations in seconds?
+Want an entire colour scheme in one click?

+### Then this is for you!

 ## Free palettes for everyone!
 Accessibility is upfront and personal with subtle animation and intuitive design that can be used on all screen sizes and devices.